WABH

 WABH (1380 AM) is a radio station broadcasting a country music format.
 Located in Bath, New York, United States, the station serves the Elmira-Corning area.
-The station is owned by Gordon Ichikawa, through licensee Tower Broadcasting, LLC.
+The station is owned by Dawn Ichikawa, through licensee Tower Broadcasting, LLC, a company established by Ichikawa's late husband Gordon.

 On December 1, 2008, WABH changed its format from oldies to sports.

 On January 31, 2016, WABH changed their format from sports to adult standards.

-Some time before the start of 2019, the station flipped to Nash Icon (adult country), picking up a format previously abandoned by WCKR.
+Some time before the start of 2019, the station flipped to Nash Icon (adult country), picking up a format previously abandoned by WCKR, which Ichikawa would purchase in 2023.

 History

 The station first signed on November 17, 1962, with the call letters WFSR as a 500 watt daytimer.